 - You did not have normal use of your mental and physical faculties because of drug or alcohol use at the time of your arrest.

 The prosecution’s case must be built on evidence.
-When you work with a criminal defense lawyer, they can implement a course of legal action on your behalf.
+When you work with a criminal defense attorney in Houston, TX, they can implement a course of legal action on your behalf.